Our collection of resources is designed to help Social Workers in their effort to provide the best possible care to their clients.

 Health Care

 Speak Up and the BC Centre for Palliative Care developed a complementary “Living Well, Planning Well” resource for the public.
-A national Advisory Committee of legal professionals, health care providers, and patient and caregiver representatives supported its development.
+This resource intended to help people understand their rights and the legal requirements for planning for your future care.

 Fraser Health Authority Advance Care Planning Companion Workbook: My Voice in Action